 How many classes do I teach?

-At both school sites, teachers are entitled to at least one period within the day for prep.
+At both school sites, teachers are entitled to the equivalent of at least one period within the day for prep.
 This time should not be pre-empted for direct services to students—it’s time for teachers to prepare for instruction, make copies, meet with colleagues, whatever they need to do to be ready to teach.

 How many different courses do I teach?